jajajava/e-and-a/RateMyProfessorComparisonTool/README.txt

+Update (12/14/23)-
+The actual RateMyProfessor website recently had an update that is essentially this program but with better data visualization in the comparison.
+Though there's no longer a need to use this tool, I am happy that I got to practice reading documentation, then building a tool in python off of that.
+It was a cool experience!

 I wrote the RateMyProfessorComparisonTool program with the goal of being able to compare two professors in mind.
 When picking professors for my classes, I always use RateMyProfessor to give insight into who the best option is.
 I was planning my schedule for next semester today and thought, "I wish there was a way to compare professors side by side."